Kulya1986/fm_project9_web_entertainment/README.md

 ### Continued development

-Further working on this project to set it up as a Full-Stack App with server-side.
-And shortly will add functionality for creating account and saving user's preferences.
+I've managed to set this project up as s Full-Stack App with Node.js server.
+However due to limitations of free hosting used simple JSON files to store information about users, instead of Database.
+Also used not the best appoach for managing Global states which have to be synchronized with server, so still have to learn about this for future projects.

 ## Author